entomb/dragonchan/README.md

 Changelog
 =========
+__v1.6- 27-04-2013__
+   - New Class: 'Dragonborn'
+   - Code Cleanup and new sprites
+   - Changes to death knight damage output
+   - Changes to warlock summon system
+   - Adding element mechanics
+   - Boss minimum HP is not set to 16.000

 __v1.5- 24-04-2013__
    - New Classes: 'Death Knight' and 'Warlock'
    - Added memcache so it doesn`t stress the api